SolidRun/build_rzg2lc/README.md

 ## Build with host tools

 Simply running `./runme.sh`, it will check for required tools, clone and build images and place results in images/ directory.

+## Build-Time Configuration Options

+several options influencing the build are supported by the runme script, and can be specified as environment variables for a native build, or by using the `-e` option with docker:

+- BUILDROOT_VERSION: Download and compile a specific release of buildroot
+- BR2_PRIMARY_SITE: Use specific (local) buildroot mirror